-Agfa Specialty Products' activities are grouped in the business units Classic Films, Functional Foils and Advanced Coatings & Chemicals.
-In addition, the Materials Technology Centre promotes an open innovation culture, offering third parties services in the field of materials and coating research.
+Agfa Specialty Products' marketing and sales activities are grouped in the business units Classic Films, Functional Foils and Advanced Coatings & Chemicals.
+The business group's R&D is organized within the Group's Materials Technology Centre, which promotes an open innovation culture, offering third parties services in the field of materials and coating research.